zukunft/zukunft.com/docs/code_functions_all.md

     \-- phrase_list - section for function phrase_list is expected to be cast in /value/value_list.php
     \-- get_by_names - section for function get_by_names is expected to be set and get in /value/value_list.php
     \-- add - section for function add not yet defined that it should be modify in /value/value_list.php
+    \-- add_results - section for function add_results not yet defined that it should be modify in /value/value_list.php
     \-- filter - section for function filter not yet defined that it should be modify in /value/value_list.php
     \-- sort_by_impact - section for function sort_by_impact not yet defined that it should be modify in /value/value_li st.php